AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-05-03-StochasticQuantiztion.md

-For example, in the limit of zero spatial dimensions $n=1$, singule particle quantum mechanics is formulated as the following stochastic PDE:
+For example, in the limit of zero spatial dimensions $n=1$, single particle quantum mechanics is formulated as the following stochastic PDE:

 $$
 \frac{\partial}{\partial \tau}\,x^{a}(\tau,t) = -\,\frac{\delta}{\delta x^{a}}\,S\bigl[x^{b}(\tau,t)\bigr] + \xi^{a}(\tau,t),